 Where: Stamford American School Hong Kong Admissions Office

 Stamford seeks to offer a choice of over 40 IB courses†, ensuring your child the greatest opportunity of success on their university choice and beyond.
-Stamford American School Hong Kong will apply to the International Baccalaureate for program candidacy in December 2017.
+Stamford American School has applied for International Baccualaureate Diploma Programme candidicy and will seek authorization for the school's first graduating cohort.

 The IB DP is a comprehensive and challenging pre-university course of study that demands the best from motivated students and teachers.
 The two-year curriculum is designed to prepare students for entrance to leading universities worldwide and is one of the highest regarded academic programs for students aged 16-19.